SourceMod-Store/store-webpanel/README.txt

 3.Installation Service
 If you are unable to install the Store Webpanel yourself, you can send me a PM in the Allied Mods Forum (Arrow768)

+4. Supported version of the store plugin
+If you want to use the latest version of the webpanel, you have to use the latest version of the store plugin.
+If you want to use a outdated version of the store plugin, you have to use the version of the webpanel that has been released with the outdated store version